fastify/fastify-jwt/README.md

 ### Algorithms supported

-The following algorithms are currently supported by [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken#algorithms-supported) that is internally used by `fastify-jwt`.
+The following algorithms are currently supported by [fast-jwt](https://github.com/nearform/fast-jwt) that is internally used by `fastify-jwt`.

-algorithm(s) Parameter Value | Digital Signature or MAC Algorithm
+**Name** | **Description**
 ----------------|----------------------------
-HS256 | HMAC using SHA-256 hash algorithm
+none |	Empty algorithm - The token signature section will be empty HS256 |	HMAC using SHA-256 hash algorithm
 HS384 |	HMAC using SHA-384 hash algorithm
 HS512 |	HMAC using SHA-512 hash algorithm
-RS256 | RSASSA using SHA-256 hash algorithm
-RS384 | RSASSA using SHA-384 hash algorithm
-RS512 | RSASSA using SHA-512 hash algorithm
 ES256 |	ECDSA using P-256 curve and SHA-256 hash algorithm
 ES384 |	ECDSA using P-384 curve and SHA-384 hash algorithm
 ES512 |	ECDSA using P-521 curve and SHA-512 hash algorithm
-none | No digital signature or MAC value included
+RS256 |	RSASSA-PKCS1-v1_5 using SHA-256 hash algorithm
+RS384 |	RSASSA-PKCS1-v1_5 using SHA-384 hash algorithm
+RS512 |	RSASSA-PKCS1-v1_5 using SHA-512 hash algorithm
+PS256 |	RSASSA-PSS using SHA-256 hash algorithm
+PS384 |	RSASSA-PSS using SHA-384 hash algorithm
+PS512 |	RSASSA-PSS using SHA-512 hash algorithm
+EdDSA |	EdDSA tokens using Ed25519 or Ed448 keys, only supported on Node.js 12+

+You can find the list [here](https://github.com/nearform/fast-jwt#algorithms-supported).

 ### Examples